vitawebsitedesign/blog/_posts/2020-11-16-tdd-aint-a-silver bullet-its-a-bronze-bullet.md

 It’s good to *strive* to be perfect, just don’t *expect* perfect.
 Otherwise you'll overcommit to a practice, lose situational context & start inefficiently investing time & money.

-# Eh, not a silver bullet. but bronze bullets are still good for most business products anyways.
+# Eh, not a silver bullet....
+BUT, bronze bullets are still good for most business products anyways.
 Software is complicated & involves many scenarios.
 Use that brain & apply the right tool for the right job.
 TDD is great, just be sure that you're **winning** from it, not *losing* to it.

 In the end of the day, the highest priority is business success, not the egotistic feeling of being a "good software engineer".
 Theres more to being a good software engineer than smashing out code.
 In fact, applying solid practices that maximize business success is often more valuable that being a code monkey.